magnuskristoffersen/detzrcr/README.md

 the name of the sample it belongs to in this column.

-Detrital zircon U-Pb and Lu-Hf example data from the Natal Group, KwaZulu-Natal, South Africa are included in the package.
+Detrital zircon U-Pb and Lu-Hf example data from the Natal Group, KwaZulu-Natal, South Africa (Kristoffersen et al. 2016) are included in the package.

+### References
+Kristoffersen, M., Andersen, T., Elburg, M.A., Watkeys, M.K., 2016.
+Detrital zircon in a supercontinental setting: locally derived and far-transported components in the Ordovician Natal Group, South Africa.
+J. Geol.
+Soc.
+London.
+173, 203-215. doi:10.1144/jgs2015-012